The Housing Strategy 2012-2017 [PDF 11918KB] outlines the Council’s priorities and ambitions for new and existing homes in Calderdale. It looks at:

 - and Market Position Statement .

-Housing work on many initiatives that support the Council’s vision to be the 'Best Borough in the North'.
-These include:
+The Council's Housing team work on many initiatives that support our vision to be the, 'Best Borough in the North'.

-This regeneration scheme lies on the outskirts of Halifax town centre which is being brought forward by Calderdale Council and Together Housing Group.
-The demolition of the tower blocks and Stannary Depot will start this year in December and with the new homes ready for occupation during 2022/23.
+This scheme is on the outskirts of Halifax town centre and brought by the Council and Together Housing Group (THG).
+The demolition of the tower blocks and Stannary Depot will start in December 2017.
+The new homes should be ready during 2022/23.

-The ambition for the scheme, after the demolition, is to create a mix of 2, 3 and 4 bed family houses with mix tenure.
-(Some for affordable rent, some for shared ownership and some for outright sale).
+This will be a mix of two, three and four bed family houses with mix tenure.
+They are to be affordable rent, shared ownership and some will be for sale.

-The derelict mill, which is in the area, has also been incorporated.
-It was given planning permission to redevelop Martin’s Mill into 60 apartments with basement parking.
+The derelict mill in the area, has also been included.
+Planning permission has been given to redevelop Martin’s Mill into 60 apartments with basement parking.
+To see the approved planning application, visit: Planning Portal :

 For more on this, please contact:

-The partnership was formed to collaboratively bring forward between 500-650 new mixed tenure homes across the Borough over the next 5 years through the investment of both the Councils and THGs land holdings.
+It was formed to bring forward 500-650 new mixed tenure homes in Calderdale over the next 5 years.
+We aim to achieve this through the investment of both the Councils and THG's land holdings.

-This partnership has been shortlisted as a finalist at the 2018 Northern Housing Awards.
+CTHIP was shortlisted as a finalist for the 2018 Northern Housing Awards .